Princess047/alx-system_engineering-devops/0x01-shell_permissions/README.md

 -script 10 sets the mode of the file 'hello' to the same as 'olleh' -script 11 adds execute permission to all subdirectories of the current directory for everyone -script 12 creates a directory called my dir
+-script 13 changes the group owner to 'school' for the file 'hello'